marjan-sz/Hackerrank_Solutions/README.md

 capitalize_first_and_join first second third
 output: THIRDsecondfirst

-Rest of the question exist in HackeRank with the same name as the scipt.
+Rest of the question exist in HackeRank with the same name as the scripts.